Melania’s Touch-Up Policy

 Is it standard to tip on a touch-up?

-My philosophy is that you already paid for your tattoo, and you shouldn’t have to pay more for compromising factors that could be entirely out of your control.
+You’re never required to tip for a touch-up unless we’ve discussed fees ahead of your appointment.
+My philosophy is simple: you already paid for your tattoo, and you shouldn’t have to pay extra for healing factors that may be completely out of your control.

 That said, tips are always appreciated.